slimphp/Slim/README.markdown

 ### Build Your Application

-Your Slim application will be defined in `boostrap.php`.
+Your Slim application will be defined in `bootstrap.php`.
 First, `require` the Slim Framework:

 	require 'slim/Slim.php';